WRITTEN BY: BRUCE LOVELACE

-Your best portrait tripod is one that will serve you for a variety of portrait taking situations.
-You need it to work for family portrait poses as well as photography poses of individuals.
+The best portrait tripod is one that will serve you for a variety of portrait taking situations.
+It's got to be sturdy enough to support your DSLR and a portrait lens.

-You're going to shoot many or your portraits at eye-level of your subjects.
+You're going to shoot most or your portraits with your camera at eye-level of your subjects.

 You'll want your tripod to extend to at least that tall.